oliviodare/MakingKnowledge/🗓️ biodiv--a rough list of events.md

 According to [2002-Sarkar](2002-Sarkar.md), Rosen coined the neologism 'biodiversity'.
 By Sarkar's account, this forum marked the beginning of the new interdisciplinary field "dedicated to the conservation of biological diversity", and also tied to the 1985 "manifesto" of the discipline by Soulé ([1985-Soulé](1985-Soulé.md)).

-According to [2016-Sepkoski](2016-Sepkoski.md), together with the [1973 Endangered Species ACT ESA](#1973%20Endangered%20Species%20ACT%20ESA), these two events were key in establishing the [endangerment sensibility](endangerment%20sensibility).
+According to [2016-Sepkoski](2016-Sepkoski.md), together with the [1973 Endangered Species Act ESA](#1973%20Endangered%20Species%20Act%20ESA), these two events were key in establishing the [endangerment sensibility](endangerment%20sensibility).

 ## 1987, World Commission on Environment and Development
 Early calls for thinking of 'sustainable development'.